DataDog/apps/docs/en/programming-model.md

 **Link items:**

-Items of type link can be used to navigate the user within the DataDog UI, or to an external page.
+Items of type link can be used to navigate the user within the Datadog UI, or to an external page.
 They must conform to the following format:

 * `key`: A string unique to the item
 * `label`: Visible item text